Risk Assessment

 If risks have changed or are not managed

-If the review identifies a change in risk, or that risks are not well managed you will need to explore:
+If the review identifies a change in risk, or that risks are not working, you will need to explore:

 - What is working and not working with current measures;